 - How to abide by copyrights of other people's work

 Abiding by the author's moral rights means that whenever you use a copyrighted work, you always have to mention the source and the creator of the work by referencing.
-When you do not, you are plagiarizing.
+If you don't, you are plagiarizing.

 Abiding by exploitation rights means that when you reuse copyrighted work to create your own work and/or communicate it to the public, in print or digitally, you have to ask the copyright holder permission and possibly pay royalties for your intended use.